Qumulo/LogFilter/README.md

 drwxr-xr-x  4 someone  somegroup   128 Mar 17 08:24 docs
 drwxr-xr-x  4 someone  somegroup   128 Mar 17 08:24 outputs
 drwxr-xr-x  4 someone  somegroup   128 Mar 17 08:24 utils
--rwxr-xr-x  1 someone  somegroup   301 Mar 17 08:24 LogFilter.py
+-rwxr-xr-x  1 someone  somegroup   301 Mar 17 08:24 LogFilter
 ```
 Of course, the owner will not be `someone` and the group will not be `somegroup`, but will show you as the owner and the group as whatever group you currently belong to.
 If in doubt, simply type `id -gn` to see your current group and `id -un` to see your current login id.

-You will need to modify the **log_filter.json** file under **config** and then run **LogFilter.py** file to run in your environment.
+You will need to modify the **log_filter.json** file under **config** and then run **LogFilter** file to run in your environment.
 Let us start with the configurations.

 ## Configuration with Rsyslog